mksmbrtsh/jlatexmath-android/README.md

 icon.paintIcon(g2, 0, 0);
 ```
 ## Fealture
-1. support russian and greek fonts;
+1. Support russian and greek fonts;
 2. Library create bitmaps.
 If bitmap draw in screen, then OS core may be throw exception Out of memory;
 3. Text size set in SP (look android docs);
 4. If InterLineSpacing setup, then formula may be create in multiline mode (Example7);